 While smartphone cameras have come a long way in recent years, it’s important to remember that image quality alone isn’t everything.

 That said, you can still take some incredible pictures using just your smartphone.
-By learning how to use any available settings, you can easily capture great pictures of wildlife that’s fairly close by.
+By learning how to use any available settings, you can easily capture great pictures of wildlife that’s fairly close by, or frame sweeping vistas right from The Best View Ever tiny home at The Dwellings.
 And your smartphone is also perfect for getting a few selfies from your balcony, with the stunning mountains in the background.

 Keep Snapping